History of Xbox in Timeline

 The original Xbox and the Xbox 360 system software are based on Windows 2000.

-On November 15, 2001, the original Xbox was released in North America, marking Microsoft's debut in the gaming console market.
+On November 15, 2001, the original Xbox was released in North America, marking Microsoft's debut in the gaming console market and competing with Sony's PlayStation 2, Sega's Dreamcast, and Nintendo's GameCube.

 In 2001, the Xbox control pad, the first controller for the original Xbox, was released.
-It featured analog sticks, a pressure-sensitive D-pad, analog triggers, Back and Start buttons, accessory slots, and six analog action buttons.
-The initial controller, nicknamed the "Fatty" or "Duke," was bundled with Xbox systems, except in Japan, where the Controller S was included.
-The Controller S later became the standard controller in all territories.
+It featured analog sticks, a pressure-sensitive directional pad, analog triggers, and six analog action buttons.
+The original Xbox controller, nicknamed the "Fatty" or "Duke", was bundled with Xbox systems in all territories except Japan, which received the more compact Controller S.

 On February 22, 2002, the original Xbox was released in Japan.